tdda/tdda/doc/source/cli.md

 by the format).

 `--write-all-records`   Include passing records
-`--per-constraint   `   Write one flag column per failing constraint in
+`--per-constraint`      Write one flag column per failing constraint in
 addition to n_failures.
 Set by default.

 `--no-per-constraint`   Do not write out any per-constraint flag columns
-`--no-original-field`s  Do not write out original fields columns
+`--no-original-fields`  Do not write out original fields columns
-`--original-fields  `   Write out original fields columns (default)
+`--original-fields`     Write out original fields columns (default)
-`--no-output-fields `   Do not write out any original fields in the output.
+`--no-output-fields`    Do not write out any original fields in the output.
 By
 default, all original columns will be included.

-`--output-fiel`ds [OUTPUT_FIELDS ...]
+`--output-fields` [*OUTPUT_FIELDS* ...]
 Specify original columns to write out.

-`--interleave       `   Interleave ok columns with original fields.
+`--interleave`          Interleave ok columns with original fields.
-`--no-interleave    `   Do not interleave ok columns with original fields.
+`--no-interleave`       Do not interleave ok columns with original fields.
-`--index            `   Include a row-number index in the output file when
+`--index`               Include a row-number index in the output file when
 detecting.
 Rows are usually numbered from 1, unless the input file already has an index.

-`--int              `   Write out boolean fields as integers, with 1 for true
+`--int`                 Write out boolean fields as integers, with 1 for true
 and 0 for false.

-`--k`ey [KEY ...]
-Key or key fields to use when reporting failures
+`--key [KEY ...]`       Key or key fields to use when reporting failures

 `--verify-required-fields`, `--vrf`
 Force verify of required fields